William-HuangWY/Inventor_Project/README.md

   1. Using 10 functions in Inventor (15%)
   2. Include 3 pictures in different angles for the product (15%)
   3. Inciude 3 explosion views of the work (15%)
+  4. Includung three main part: roof, beams or walls, doors (15%)
-  4. Reporting time for 8 minutes (10%)
+  5. Reporting time for 8 minutes (10%)
-  5. Creative ideas: Clarity、Intention and Core Idea (10%)
+  6. Creative ideas: Clarity、Intention and Core Idea (10%)
-  6. Creativity and Originality: design, style....
+  7. Creativity and Originality: design, style....
 (20%)